Gathering and Submitting Letters of Recommendation

 Letter requirements vary by program

 As you begin to research programs, and, subsequently, to gather letters, check program websites and the CAS site to learn which programs have specific requirements or preferences with regard to who they want letters from - how many from healthcare practitioners, what kinds of letters from instructors, and so on.
-For programs with no stated preferences, you should consider in any case including among your letters one from a licensed professional in your field of interest.
+For programs with no stated preferences, you should consider in any case including among your letters one from a licensed professional in your field of interest, usually one with whom you have done extensive clinical observation.

 Licensed healthcare practitioners